encoredev/encore/docs/tutorials/incident-management-tool.md

 );
 ```

-🥐 Next, our code for being able to support incidents is below:
+🥐 Next, our code belonging in `incidents/incidents.go` for being able to support incidents is below:

 ```go
 package incidents